You may have noticed that your macaw parrot blushes. Blushing ranges from light pink to deep red and conveys what your parrot is feeling.

 If a parrot displays these signs, something is making it unhappy.
 To calm your parrot down, investigate the cause of its stress, and remove it from your parrot’s vicinity.

-Parrots need mental stimulation to keep themselves healthy, especially if away from home.
+Parrots need mental stimulation to stay healthy, especially away from home.
 Similarly, parrots require constant social interaction and love forming bonds with their owners.
 Parrots keen to have fun may:

 - Bob their heads